KarimJedda/justslides/README.md

 # justslides

-Create a file called `slides.txt` with following contents:
+Create a file called `slides.txt` with following contents, at the root of the directory:

 ```
 % Title